fraction-ai/GAP/evaluate/VLMEvalKit/readme.md

 # VLM Eval Kit Quickstart Guide

-This guide walks through the quickstart steps for using the VLM Eval Kit to evaluate pre-trained vision-language models.
+This guide walks through the quickstart steps for using the VLMEvalKit to evaluate pre-trained vision-language models.
 Follow these instructions to set up the environment and begin using the evaluation kit.

 ## Prerequisites